Two-day short course: Methods for addressing missing data in health economic evaluation

 Who should apply?

-The course is aimed at health economists, statisticians, policy advisors or other analysts with an interest in health economic evaluation, who would like to expand their toolbox.
+The course is aimed at health economists, statisticians, policy advisors and other analysts with an interest in health economic evaluation, who would like to expand their tool kit.
 It is anticipated that participants will be interested in undertaking or interpreting cost-effectiveness analyses that use patient-level data, either from clinical trials or observational data.